-Students must complete 51 credits to earn a Doctor of Hotel and Tourism Management degree.
-The programme consists of nine subjects totalling 27 credits and a 24-credit thesis.
-These subjects have been designed to develop the student's professional competence to an advanced level.
+Students must complete 51 credits to earn a Doctor of Hotel and Tourism Management.
+The programme consists of nine subjects (27 credits) and a thesis (24 credits).

-Among the subjects, students must complete five compulsory subjects, two subjects from the specialism streams, and two elective subjects.
-Each of the nine subjects carries a standard weight of three credits.
-The thesis consists of two parts: a proposal and the formal thesis.
+Students must complete five compulsory subjects, two subjects from the specialism stream and two electives.
+The thesis consists of two parts, a proposal (HTM6110) and the formal thesis (HTM6120).
 The programme also includes two compulsory residential schools.
-The first is held at the start of the D.HTM to introduce students to each other, the staff and the D.HTM programme.
-The second involves an overseas study tour as part of the Asian Paradigm in Hospitality Management.
+The first one is held at the start of the D.HTM.
+The second one involves an overseas study tour as part of the Asian Paradigm in Hospitality Management.

-Students can select one of two specialism streams, or can choose an integrated study option by taking a subject from each stream.
-The Academic/NTO stream has a strong research and education focus, including an education and research seminar subject.
-The Industry stream features subjects that are more relevant to senior industry officials, including innovation and management seminars.
+Students can select one of two specialism streams or can choose an integrated study option by taking a subject from each stream.
+The 'Education/NTO' stream has a strong research and education focus and includes an education and research seminar subject.
+The 'Industry' stream includes subjects that are more relevant to senior industry officials, including innovation and management seminars.

 Students can take two elective subjects to broaden their knowledge base.
-These can be selected from subjects offered in a specialism stream, advanced statistics, independent study, or subjects from the MSc in International Hospitality Management or International Tourism and Convention Management programme.
-Students may also be able to take subjects from other doctoral programmes with the approval of the programme leader.
-Students who have not taken a Master-level research methods subject or a Master-level research project/thesis must complete the MSc Research Methods subject or equivalent as one of their elective options.
+These can be chosen either from subjects offered in a specialism stream, advanced statistics, independent study or subjects from the MSc in Hotel and Tourism Management programme.
+Students may also be able to take one subject from other doctoral programmes with the approval of the programme leader.
+Students who have not completed successfully an MSc level research methods subject must take HTM582 – Research Methods as one of their elective options.